Chairachathirat

-Chairachathirat (ไชยราชาธิราช, Jaiyarājādhirāja), or Chai reigned 1534–1546 as King of the Ayutthaya kingdom of Siam.
-His reign was remarkable for the influx of Portuguese traders, mercenaries, and early Modern warfare technology.
+Chairachathirat (ไชยราชาธิราช, Jaiyarājādhirāja), or Chai reigned from 1534 to 1546 as King of the Ayutthaya Kingdom of Siam.
+His reign was notable for the increasing presence of Portuguese traders, soldiers, and the introduction of firearms and other modern military technologies to Siam.

+Chairachathirat ascended the throne following the short reign of King Ratsadathirat, and ruled during a period of internal consolidation and growing foreign contact.
+His court maintained relations with the Lan Xang and Lanna kingdoms, while also contending with Burmese incursions from Toungoo Burma.
+He was succeeded by his young son, Yotfa, under the regency of Sri Sudachan.

 Birth

 The evidence regarding his father is not yet clear; the Royal Chronicle by the Venerable Vanarata of Pakaeo Temple and the Royal Chronicle (Rattanakosin edition) only state that King Chairachathirat is of the royal family of King Ramathibodi.
 The Pali text "Sangitiyavansa", authored in the reign of King Rama I by the Venerable Vanarata of Pho Temple, state that he is the nephew (son of the sister) of Ramathibodi.

 Coup

 In 1533, following the death of King Borommaracha IV, Prince Ratsadathirat (Borommaracha IV's son) succeeded to the Ayutthayan throne.
 Governmental authority under five-year-old Ratsadathirat proved to be weak.
 In 1534, only five months after his nephew's ascension, Chairacha marched to Ayutthaya to stage a coup, killed his nephew, and took the throne of Ayutthaya.